SharksZhang/ReadNotes/English/51talk/BusinessEnglishConversation.md

 Company S do 20% of buisness in local market and 80% of business in overseas market. and the sale of products is 200 unit in Jan. it went up to 250 units in Feb and went down in MAR.

+### leesson 4 Invitation Making

+#### words

+- have a prior engagement
+- what a shame

+#### sentences

+- I heard that you are interested in social activities.
+Would you care to join our business club?
+- We gather together and focus on discussing the new business issues, models and books.
+- Can I get the address of your club?

+### lesson5 Free Chat with your colleagues

+deserve the praise
+Thank you for your compliment. please do not push you so hard.

+#### sentences

+- Is it that obvious?
+I stayed up late last night
+- Don't push yourself so hard.
+How is you project going?
+- It's going well, but I'm under abit of pressure, I still need to solve some problems
+- That is what work should be like.
+- I can handle it
+- you should relieve some stress, Hiking can relieve tension
+- My manager is satisfied with my work.
+- Congratulations, you deserve the praise, she must be impressed by you performance
+- Thank you for your compliment.
+- Deep Breathing reduces tension
+- your work is outstanding and leaves me with a good impression
+- Congratulations, I bet you are pleased with your final results
+- That is quite something

+#### wrap-up
+when you colleague looks bad
+    - how are you? you look tired
+    - I am under a bit pressure
+    - You should relieve some stress, Getting a message can help a lot
+    - I may try it.

+When your colleague looks good
+    - you look great, Any good news?
+    - My boss is satisfied with my work
+    - she must be impressed by your performance
+    - Thank you for your compliment

+## Unit 3 Business Calls, Direct Contact

+### Lesson 3 Message leaving and taking

+####  Dialogue

+Niki:Hello.
+ABC Corporation.
+This is Niki Pitt speaking.

+Mr. Lennon:May I speak to Mr. Anderson?

+Niki:Please hold on for a minute I'm sorry.
+Mr. Anderson is not around at the moment.
+Would you like to leave a message?

+Mr. Lennon:Sure.
+This is Luke Lennon calling from Lightup Company.
+I want to talk about the contract.

+Niki:Sorry, I didn't catch that.
+Would you mind spelling your name for me?

+Mr. Lennon:L-U-K-E-L-E-N-N-O-N.

+Niki: **When would be a good time to return your call?**

+Mr. Lennon:He **can call me back** before 5 p.m. today.

+Niki:**What's the best number Mr. Anderson can reach you at?**

+Mr. Lennon:Mr. Anderson can call me by my office number before 5 p.m.
+He can also reach me at my cell phone number the whole day.
+Mr. Anderson has both of them.

+Niki:Alright. **Let me confirm all the information with you.** Mr. Lennon from Lightup Company called about the contract and asked to be called back. **Did I get it right?**

+Mr. Lennon:That's right.
+Thanks, bye!

+#### Words

+1. not around at the moment
+2. leave a message
+3. spell one's name
+4. call sb. back
+5. get it right: You should remember it, and what's more, you should get it right.
+6. return one's call.
+When will you return my call?
+7. reach sb. at.
+You can reach me at 6609823.
+8. Could you ask him to return my call when he gets back.
+9. let me confirm the information, Did i get it right.？